 Women & Philanthropy at UCLA

-This history of Women & Philanthropy established the purpose for this group.
+prospective donors to determine what they valued in their connection to UCLA.
+The emphasis at UCLA was focused on giving and leadership at all levels of university engagement.
 Women & Philanthropy at UCLA was started to involve women as fuller participants in university life and to answer several questions posed by development officers at UCLA.
 These topics and questions included:

 - The possibility of gender differences among impulses of major donors.